Harper Prize

-The Harper Novel Prize was an award presented by Harper Brothers, an American publishing company located in New York City, New York.
+The Harper Novel Prize was an award presented by Harper Brothers, an American publishing company located in New York City.

 The award was presented to the best novel by an "a writer who hitherto had not found a wide audience".
-A number of the awarded books went on to win the Pulitzer Prize for Fiction and many were adapted into films.
+A number of the awarded books won the Pulitzer Prize for Fiction, and many were adapted into films.

 Winners

 Winners of the Harper Prize included: